S. (female, age 40)

-“…I’ve been suffering having these nasty breakouts since I was 13 yrs old.
-I tried everything- antibiotics (doxycycline), isotretinoin (accutane), supplements (vit a, vit d3 and vit c), topical regimen, chemical peels, fractional laser and whatever my dermatologist would suggest and now I’m on a strict diet….
-Sometimes my face would clear up for about 1-2 weeks but most of the time, I’m stuck with it.
+“…I’ve been suffering having these nasty breakouts since I was 13 years old.
+I tried everything – antibiotics (doxycycline), isotretinoin (accutane), supplements (vit a, vit d3 and vit c), topical regimens, chemical peels, fractional laser and whatever my dermatologist would suggest, and now I’m on a strict diet….
+Sometimes my face would clear up for about 1-2 weeks, but most of the time I’m stuck with it.
 I spent thousands but it all keeps coming back.
 It never ends… I’m so desperate right now….
-I get my hopes up about this (product)… ”
+My hopes are up again about this (product)… ”

 “…When I read about this (treatment), I was really excited and I cried a little because finally, there’s hope for me, hope for all the people suffering with acne.
-I know it would still take a few or maybe a lot of years to deliver the product because it would take a lot of trials and a lot of fund, but I will still wait for it and hopefully I would be cured.
+I know it will still take a few, or maybe a lot of years to deliver the product because it will take a lot of trials and a lot of funds, but I will still wait for it and hopefully I will be cured.

 I’ve been battling acne since I was 13 years old and I’m 22 now.
-I’ve been through a lot of dermatologists in our country and I’ve been put through a lot of topical medicines that didn’t work at all … My 2nd isotretinoin journey ended last june 2013 and i had perfect skin.
+I’ve been to see a lot of dermatologists in our country and I’ve been put through a lot of topical medicines that didn’t work at all … My 2nd isotretinoin journey ended last June (2013) and I had perfect skin.
 Unfortunately for me, the acne is slowly but surely coming back.
 I don’t know what to do anymore.

-I realized, I spent thousands for the acne treatments I had and instead of going on a vacation or buying something nice for myself, the money would always end up on treating my acne, which is really depressing.
-I do this because people these days look down on you if you’re different: If your face is full of acne and it disgusts them, if you’re not good looking for them they treat you differently from people who have clear skin and good looks.
+I realized, I spent thousands for the acne treatments I had and instead of going on a vacation or buying something nice for myself, the money would always end up (going) on treating my acne, which is really depressing.
+I do this because people these days look down on you if you’re different: If your face is full of acne and it disgusts them, if you’re not good-looking for them they treat you differently from people who have clear skin and good looks.
 Nobody should ever have to experience this.
-It’s not just physically painful but also emotionally …”
+It’s not just physically painful, but also emotionally …”

 I recall often being out and people would stare at me, I was wondering if it was in disgust or pity.
-I distinctly remember on one occasion at the skatepark when I used to skate, a child walked up to me and asked me what happened to my face.
-“What happened to your face?” he said.
+I distinctly remember on one occasion at the skatepark when I used to skate, a child walked up to me and asked me, “What happened to your face?”
 I think I remember telling him I had been stung by bees, or something of that nature.
 That was the last time I skated there for many years.